developmentseed/eoapi-cdk/README.md

 eoapi-cdk is a package of [AWS CDK constructs](https://docs.aws.amazon.com/prescriptive-guidance/latest/best-practices-cdk-typescript-iac/constructs-best-practices.html) designed to encapsulate eoAPI services and best practices as simple reusable components.

+> [!IMPORTANT]
+>
+> **We would :heart: to hear from you!**
+> Please [join the discussion](https://github.com/developmentseed/eoAPI/discussions/209) and let us know how you're using eoAPI!
+This helps us improve the project for you and others.
+> If you prefer to remain anonymous, you can email us at eoapi@developmentseed.org, and we'll be happy to post a summary on your behalf.

 For more background on the included services see [The Earth Observation API](https://eoapi.dev/)